cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 	Take your `hand` as an example.
 The `hand` is a class (Ruby) or a prototype (JavaScript).
 Your body has two objects of type hand, named left hand and right hand.
 Their main functions are controlled/ managed by a set of electrical signals sent through your shoulders (through an interface).
 So the shoulder is an interface which your body uses to interact with your hands.
 The hand is a class/prototype.
 The hand is being re-used to create the left hand and the right hand by slightly changing the properties of it.

-Object-oriented programming helps with greater flexibility and maintainability in programming.
+Object-oriented programming helps with greater flexibility in programming.
 Object oriented code is meant to be more simple to develop and easier to understand later on.

 ###Objects in JavaScript